grace-notes/grace-notes/_topics/gnosticism-colossian-heresy.md

 2. Second, How are we to account for the existence of evil in the     universe.

-So, the problem posed was, “How can one reconcile the creation of the world and the existence of evil with the conception of God as a being who is absolutely holy?
+So, the problem posed was, “How can one reconcile the creation of the world and the existence of evil with the conception of God as a being who is absolutely holy?"

 The Gnostic argued as follows